MinebeaMitsumi: Paradox Engineering

+In February 2025, to expand production capacity for aircraft engine components and machined products, a new third factory of Mach Aero Components Private Ltd. (located in Karnataka, India, hereafter MACPL) will be established and begin operations, enhancing the overall business of the Minebea Mitsumi Group in India.

+Furthermore, due to the rapidly growing business in India for two-wheeled and four-wheeled vehicles, a new MAS India factory will be established.

+Once this factory is fully operational, the total production capacity for MAS's global products for two-wheeled and four-wheeled vehicles is planned to increase by about 1.2 times compared to the current level when converted to the number of completed vehicles.

 Shares

 MinebeaMitsumi shares are listed on the Tokyo Stock Exchange and the Osaka Securities Exchange, the company is a constituent of the Nikkei 225 stock index.

 Minebea has the world's largest shares in 6 product areas such as ball bearings (65%) and pivot assemblies (65%).
 International Asian business accounts for 80% of Minebea's production and 50% of its sales.